CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaqv54-cluster-intermed/run-cmaq-benchmark-pcluster_v54.md

 `chmod 755 indexer.csh`

 We can't convert the entire annual dataset, it would take too long.
-Another option is to use the s3 copy script to just get 2 days of data for the benchmark, and then use the indexer on those files.

-`cd /shared/pcluster-cmaq/s3_scripts`

-` ./s3_copy_nosign_2018_12US1_conus_cmas_opendata_to_fsx_20171222_cb6r3.csh`

 (note, the alternative to converting the input files is to build and run CMAQ using the netCDF-4 compressed libraries, but this hasn't been fully implemented on this sytem.
 The ioapi library needs to be built with the netCDF-4 version and the environment modules need to be created))

 ### The entire annual dataset is available, and we don't want to convert all nc4 files to nc3 files, when we only need 2 days of data to be converted.
-Use the following commands:
+Use the following commands, except this doesn't work because not all of the files that are needed match this command:

 `find . -name '*20171222*.nc4' -exec ./indexer.csh {} \;`

 `find . -name '*20171223*.nc4' -exec ./indexer.csh {} \;`

+Another option is to use the s3 copy script to just get 2 days of data for the benchmark, and then use the indexer on those files.

+`cd /shared/pcluster-cmaq/s3_scripts`

+` ./s3_copy_nosign_2018_12US1_conus_cmas_opendata_to_fsx_20171222_cb6r3.csh`

 ### Create the output directory`